-This paper is part of EFRAG's research work.
-EFRAG aims to influence future standard-setting developments by engaging with European and international constituents, and providing timely and effective input to early phases of the IASB's work.
-Four strategic aims underpin proactive work:
+This Discussion Paper forms part of EFRAG's research work.
+EFRAG aims to influence future standard-setting developments by engaging with European and international constituents and providing timely and effective input to early phases of the IASB's work.
+Four strategic aims underpin EFRAG's proactive work: